 - Had three blog posts featured on the front page of Hackernoon

 I didn’t start 2019 with a concrete list of goals.
+All I knew was that I wanted to do something that involved both being creative and coding.
 But I can say for sure I did not expect to accomplish this much a year ago.
 I was feeling the entrepreneurial itch and I knew I wanted to create and sell something.
 That was pretty much it.
 I knew that in order for something to sell successfully, I would need some kind of platform.

 That was where my blog came into play.
 The thing is, I blogged before and always ran into the same problem.
 My blog wasn’t niche enough, at least that was what other people kept telling me.